How the Arbitrary Borrower Defense Process Failed These Student Borrowers | Blog

-Student Loan Truth: Theresa’s Brooks Institute Story | Blog
+Student Loan Truth: Ollie’s New England Institute of Art Story | Blog

 The New England Institute of Art promised Ollie Venezia flexible class schedules, 1-on-1 support, quality internship placements, and post-graduation career help.
 What they got was something else entirely.
 What they got was almost $200,000 of student loan debt – and an invoice instead of a diploma on graduation day.
 This is Ollie’s story.

 What the Latest Student Debt Announcement from The Department of Education Means for Defrauded Borrowers | Blog

 On March 18, 2021, the Department announced full debt cancellation for borrowers with partial relief decisions on their borrower defense applications.
 More than 90% of borrower defense applicants are not affected by the Education Department’s partial relief announcement because their applications were denied or because they are still waiting for a decision.
 Here’s what that means.